thely/artofweb-21/_projects/2-metanarrative.md

 Make a new folder in Neocities for this project, and send me the link to that page.

 In Collab, send me that link, plus a short reflection on what you figured out, what frustrated you, what questions you have, why you chose what you did, etc.

+Also, since floats can be a little difficult, and they won't look good at every browser width, you should figure out what width they look best at.
+[Here's how you figure that out.](/artofweb-21/questions/width)